jyizheng/CobbleDB/README.md

 - Take range query performance in conderataion by design
 - Aim for fast storage devices (NVMe)

+Modular design
+- Design each component to be pluggable so that different implementation choice can be evaluated and compared

 Verified features
 - Take advantage of the rapid advacement of verification techniques to implement provable features (crash consitency, liveness, etc)

 Minimize human-labor
 - Try program systheis technique as much as possible